pysal/pysal.github.io/README.md

 We have set up the website so that Hugo will automatically use the `partials` files under the `layouts` folder to render markdown files under the `content` folder.
 Unless the format/appereance needs to be changed, the files under `layouts` should be kept the same.

-The magic will happen once new files are added to the appropiate `content` folder which includes all of the files needed to render the site's content.
+The magic will happen once new files are added to the appropiate `content` folder which includes all of the files needed to render the site.